 This kit is perfect for beginners, and includes the following:

 • 1 skein of Amble sock yarn (100g) • One Sock PDF pattern, including 2 bonuses: - the One Sock Guidebook to teach everything you need to know to successfully knit well-fitting socks AND - the One Sock Baby pattern which gives you an opportunity to try all of the techniques used in the main pattern on a quick and easy baby sock!

-• NEEDLES One Sock Baby 4mm (US 6) circular needle or double-pointed needles for working a small circumference in the round (or size to obtain gauge) One Sock 2.25mm (US 1) circular needle or double-pointed needles for working a small circumference in the round 2.5mm (US 1.5) circular needle or double-pointed needles for working a small circumference in the round (or size to obtain gauge) •EXTRAS Stitch markers – one removable marker, three standard ones Darning needle
+• NEEDLES For One Sock Baby: 4mm (US 6) circular needle or double-pointed needles for working a small circumference in the round (or size to obtain gauge) For One Sock Adult: 2.25mm (US 1) circular needle or double-pointed needles for working a small circumference in the round 2.5mm (US 1.5) circular needle or double-pointed needles for working a small circumference in the round (or size to obtain gauge) •EXTRAS Stitch markers – one removable marker, three standard ones Darning needle

 Amble is a gorgeous blend of Merino wool and Alpaca fibre is both soft and durable (hence good enough for socks), and been created in a way that allows The Fibre Co to stay true to their guiding principle of "harnessing the beauty that nature provides in a way that is gentle on our planet".

 For durability the yarn that's been processed with an eco-friendly anti-shrinkage easy-wash treatment*.
 TFC waited until a recycled nylon** and an alternative to the standard chlorine processed washable wools became available.

 The shades are borrowed from the successful palette in Cumbria yarn with the cream and all heathers using a natural ecru Suri alpaca whilst the others use a natural brown Suri alpaca.